Whiteknight/ParserObjects/docs/v6/sequences.md

 ### Check for End

 The special `.IsAtEnd` property will return `true` when the sequence has returned it's last element, `false` otherwise.
 The `.IsAtEnd` property will be updated automatically when the input is exhausted, you do not need to call `.GetNext()` or do anything else to update the flag.
 An empty input sequence will automatically set `.IsAtEnd` in the constructor.
 This behavior means that, for some sequence types, the underlying data source may be advanced ahead of the call to `.GetNext()` so that the end can be planned for.
 If `.Checkpoint()`/`.Rewind()` is used to move back to a prior position, `.IsAtEnd` will be updated to `false` even though the underlying data source may be exhausted.

-It is important to understand the separation of the position of the *sequence* from the position of the *underlying data source*.
-If you are reading from a file, or a stream, or a network resource, calls to `.GetNext()` may trigger reads on the stream, but are not directly correlated with them.
+It is important to understand the difference between the position of the *sequence* and the position of the *underlying data source*.
+If you are reading from a file, a stream, or a network resource, calls to `.GetNext()` may trigger reads on the stream, but are not directly correlated with them.
 Sequences may read ahead on the stream and buffer data.
 If a sequence calls `.Reset()` or `.Rewind()` the position of the sequence may be far diverged from the position of the input sequence.
 The ParserObjects library attempts, within reason, to buffer data and avoid re-reading data which has already been fetched from the source.

 ### Rewinding to a Previous Location

-The `.Checkpoint()` method creates a `SequenceCheckpoint` structure, which is an implementation of the **Memento** pattern, and is conceptually similar to a **Continuation**.
+The `.Checkpoint()` method creates a `SequenceCheckpoint` structure, which is an implementation of the **Memento** pattern and is conceptually similar to a **Continuation**.
 A `SequenceCheckpoint` object provides a single `.Rewind()` method which can be used to return the sequence to a different position.
 This allows you to rewind back to a prior position if you attempt a long parse and it fails.

 ```csharp
 var checkpoint = sequence.Checkpoint();